Best Worst Movie: Synopsis

-Almost twenty years after critically-panned film Troll 2 was released, the cast and crew are followed in this documentary to see how they handle the new life that the movie has been given.
+Almost twenty years after the critically panned film Troll 2 was released, the cast and crew are followed in this documentary to see how they handle the new life that the movie has been given.
 Fans gather to celebrate the movie at screenings.

 Director of the documentary Michael Stephenson, who played the young boy in Troll 2, interviews many of the former cast and crew.
 Although many consider Troll 2 to be one of the worst movies ever made, many fans have had parties, annual screenings, and found joy in watching the unintended humor of the movie.

-The documentary follows lead actor of Troll 2 George Hardy, a dentist living in his hometown Alabama where he is well-liked by people around him and embraces the role he had in the movie.
-He is seen trying to convince his neighbors to attend a local screening of the film and also goes to conventions.
-He mentions that if he could have chosen to be an actor or a dentist, he would have been an actor as he did not mind the spotlight.
+The documentary follows the lead actor of Troll 2 George Hardy, a dentist living in his hometown in Alabama, where he is well-liked by people around him and embraces the role he had in the movie.
+He is seen trying to convince his neighbors to attend a local screening of the film and goes to conventions.
+He mentions that if he could have chosen to be an actor or a dentist, he would have been an actor, as he did not mind the spotlight.

 Claudio Fragasso, director of Troll 2, is also featured discussing what he intended this film to become.
-He is happy to see the cult following that his original film has achieved but fails to understand why fans of the movie laughed at scenes that were not intended to be funny.
-When asked why the film was called "Troll 2" when there were no trolls in the film, he initially does not understand the question and after being told that the creatures in the film are called goblins, he scoffs at the question.
-Although Fragasso is made aware that his film is considered to be a poorly-made one, he is glad the film has had an impression on its viewers.
+He is happy to see the cult following that his original film has achieved, but he fails to understand why fans of the movie laughed at scenes that were not intended to be funny.
+When asked why the film was called "Troll 2" when there were no trolls in the film, he initially does not understand the question, and after being told that the creatures in the film are called goblins, he scoffs at the question.
+Although Fragasso is made aware that his film is considered poorly made, he is glad it has had an impression on its viewers.

 Other actors of the cast and crew do Q&A sessions with fans of the film.
 Some joke that they had never read the entire script when their parts were filmed.
 Others say that they never knew what kind of movie they were filming.
 Margo Prey, who played the wife of Hardy's character in Troll 2, was interviewed but did not want to go to the local screening of the film because of how "complicated" it would have been.
 More former cast members were interviewed at their homes to discuss their thoughts on the film and what the film has become since the production.

 In the end, Hardy stated that he would do Troll 3 if he were asked to do so.
 During the credits, it was noted that Fragasso was writing his next film Troll 2: Part 2.